SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 The example above defines a new class called ``Window`` to describe a graphical window.
 This class has two variable stored properties called ``width`` and ``height``.
-Because there is no natural default for a window's width and height, these two properties are explicitly defined to be of type ``Int`` and are set to the integer values passed in to the initializer.
+Because there's no natural default for a window's width and height, these two properties are explicitly defined to be of type ``Int`` and are set to the integer values passed in to the initializer.